 To serve the brew, fill a cup or glass halfway with water and ice.
 Then fill it with the cold brew concentrate.
 For storage of the brew, use an airtight container to preserve the cold brew.
 This helps the cold brew concentrate to last longer without losing much of the flavor.

 Cold brew coffee does consume a bit of time to make, but it’s worth it.
 It is one of the most versatile and easiest brew methods that anybody can make at home.
-More so, it is eco-friendly, affordable but yet very tasty.
+More so, it is eco-friendly, very affordable and makes a very good iced coffee.